seansegal/parity-in-the-senate/README.md

 ![mt_sen](docs/images/montana_sen.png "MT_sen")

-## Future Directions (Wishes)
+## Future Directions & Improvements
 - We would like to learn more about backend development and how some of the more dynamic visualizations we see on websites like 538 and NYTimes update so fast.
 This seems like a major obstacle for making dynamic visualizations, and would definitely improve our visualization if we knew how to do it.
+For example, we preprocessesed our data year by year but it would be cool if you could look at various year ranges.
+We could not do this, because we would need to precompute different files for every possible year range.
+If we had a backend, we could do this calculation on the backend depending on which data was requested by the user.

-- Figuring out the issues with the openstates API would allow us to add more data to our visualization which would allow users to compare Senate networks across states.
+- Working with the team managing the Open States API to fix small issues with data on some states.
+This would enable us to add more states to our visualization

 - Finding a better method to get text data from bills.
+With this data, we could perform more interesting analysis using NLP.

+- Add more data on each senator to the visualization.
+It would be interesting to have data on each Senator's financial contributers, maybe a short description scraped from their Wikipedia page (if they have one) and other information.
+This is quite difficult to do as there is no API for this information and would probably need to be compiled manually.

+- Visually show senator parity changes over time.
+We currently have all the information needed to see how a Senator's parity level changes over time but we do not have a way to display it.

 ## Setup